Seamless Multimodal Transportation Scheduling: Introduction

 Such an application is timely and well suited for integrated prescriptive analytics.
 This type of system is already realizable in practice by integrating with ride-hailing services such as conventional taxi services, Uber, and Lyft.
-The advent and preponderance of driverless mobility services will further benefit this system since this would alleviate key operational costs and constraints associated with human resources.
-We stress at this point that the approach developed in this paper is agnostic to the choice of human-driven or driverless vehicles for the last-mile service.
-Moreover, the peak use of the system is expected to coincide with morning and afternoon work commutes, which can be made predictable by design: work commuters often know in advance when they would like to arrive at work and would be willing to provide such information in advance for better service.
-Finally, note that the \emph{first-mile} operation, wherein the passengers first ride on CVs to reach a hub of a mass transit service can be easily accommodated in an analogous manner.
+Moreover, the peak use of the system is expected to coincide with morning and afternoon work commutes, which can be made predictable by design: work commuters often know in advance when they would like to arrive at work and would be willing to provide such information in advance for better service. \secondrev{Note that this assumption on operation mode does not preclude a real-time decision making process.
+One could adopt a rolling horizon approach, fixing decisions for previously scheduled passengers and re-optimizing for newly arrived requests as often as needed.} Finally, note that the \emph{first-mile} operation, wherein the passengers first ride on CVs to reach a hub of a mass transit service, can easily be accommodated in an analogous manner\secondrev{, as long as there are shared pickup locations that will serve as hubs}.

-Therefore, we envision an operational scenario such as in Figure~\ref{fig:UserInteracn}, whereby the passengers indicate their station of origin, destination, and the desired time-window of arrival at the destination.
-This information is assumed to be available to the scheduler only slightly in advance of scheduling decisions.
-For instance, consider the situation where the destinations represent buildings with offices and the passengers enter requests through a smartphone app an hour prior to their commute.
-Once all requests have been received for a certain time-period, the scheduler determines for each user: (i) the mass transit trip to board at their station of origin; (ii) the CV to board at $\terminal$; (iii) the time the CV will depart from $\terminal$; and (iv) the time of arrival at the destination.
+Therefore, we envision an operational scenario such as in Figure~\ref{fig:UserInteracn}, where passengers indicate their station of origin, destination, and the desired time-window of arrival at the destination. \secondrev{This information is assumed to be available to the scheduler only slightly in advance of scheduling decisions.} For instance, consider the situation where the destinations represent buildings with offices and the passengers enter requests through a smartphone app. \secondrev{Once all requests have been received for a certain time-period,} the scheduler determines for each user: (i) the mass transit trip to board at their station of origin; (ii) the CV to board at $\terminal$; (iii) the time the CV will depart from $\terminal$; and (iv) the time of arrival at the destination.
 The scheduler also communicates to the different CVs the routes, start times, and list of passengers.
-The choice of route determines the times of arrival of passengers at their destination and the total time spent by the passengers in the CV.
+The choice of route determines the times of arrival of passengers at their destination as well as total travel time.